 And what happens to the SCC if we try using Stern’s lower discount rate?

 “Oh, it goes way up,” Bressler told me.
 “Way, way up.
 It goes into the thousands of dollars.”

 Laurie Johnson, former chief economist of the Natural Resources Defense Council and now executive director at the Climate Cost Project, didn’t bat an eye at the idea of a social cost of carbon in the thousands.
 She told me that’s a reasonable number per ton.

 “People are suffering and dying, and more people will be suffering and dying,” she said, emphasizing that Bressler’s mortality estimates account for only a small fraction of the deaths we’ll see.

 Other experts likewise believe the US has been using an overly high discount rate and thus underestimating the SCC.
-Economists Tamma Carleton and Michael Greenstone, for example, argued in a paper published in January that the discount rate should be no higher than 2 percent.
+Economists Tamma Carleton and Michael Greenstone, for example, argued in a paper that the discount rate should be no higher than 2 percent.
 When they plugged in that rate, it resulted in a SCC of $125.

 Carleton said the need for a lower discount rate is justifiable on purely economic grounds.
 “As you might have noticed if you’ve tried to buy a house recently (among lots of other things), interest rates look very different.
 Capital markets have changed, and interest rates are lower,” she told me.

 But there are also very strong ethical reasons to think the discount rate used to date is much too high.